gohugoio/hugo/docs/content/en/commands/hugo_completion_bash.md

 ### SEE ALSO

-* [hugo completion](/commands/hugo_completion/)	 - generate the autocompletion script for the specified shell
+* [hugo completion](/commands/hugo_completion/)	 - Generate the autocompletion script for the specified shell